ot/succinct/README.md

     $ cmake .
     $ make

 It is also advised to perform a `make test`, which runs the unit tests.

+### Builing on Mac OS X ###

+Same instructions for Unix apply, with one exception: the library must be compiled with the same standard library used to compile Boost.
+So, if libc++ was used with Clang, the following command must be used:

+    $ cmake . -DSUCCINCT_USE_LIBCXX=ON

 ### Building on Windows ###